nshiab/simple-data-analysis/README.md

 Tests are run for NodeJS and Bun.
 Deno is coming! :)

+You might also find the [journalism library](https://github.com/nshiab/journalism) and the [Code Like a Journalist](https://github.com/nshiab/code-like-a-journalist) course interesting.

 ## Core principles

 SDA is born out of the frustration of switching between Python, R, and JavaScript to produce data journalism projects.
 Usually, data crunching and analysis are done with Python or R, and interactive data visualizations are coded in JavaScript.
 However, being proficient in multiple programming languages is hard.
 Why can't we do everything in JS?